knowOne08/attendee/firmware/README.md

 ### Backend Server Requirements

-The LaunchLog terminal requires a REST API backend server to function.
+The Attendee terminal requires a REST API backend server to function.
 The server must support the following endpoints and data formats.

 #### Base Configuration
 ```